Norsk flagg

 The Climate Laboratory Holt in Tromsø

 The Climate Laboratory Holt in Tromsø is a core facility for controlled growth experiments with plants.
-It is jointly operated by the Department of Arctic and Marine Biology (AMB) at UiT The Arctic University of Norway and by the Norwegian Institute of Bioeconomy (NIBIO).
-Being located at 69° 39’ N, 350 km north of the Arctic circle, it is the northernmost phytotron in the world and one of three such facilities in the country.
-The main research area in the lab is mostly focused on the effect of environmental factors on growth and quality of plants, and adaptation of plants to different growth conditions and climate change.
+It is jointly operated by the Department of Arctic and Marine Biology (AMB) at UiT - The Arctic University of Norway and by the Norwegian Institute of Bioeconomy Research (NIBIO).
+Being located at 69° 39’ N, 350 km north of the Arctic Circle, it is the northernmost phytotron in the world and one of three such facilities in the country.
+The main research area in the lab is mostly focused on the effect of environmental factors on the growth and quality of plants, and the adaptation of plants to different growth conditions and climate change.
 The importance of the specific Arctic light and temperature conditions is one of the key interests.
-The Climate Laboratory mainly consists of a phytotron with experimental units, a molecular lab, and two dark rooms dedicated to state-of-the art image-based phenotyping equipment.
-It is ideally situated on the west side of Tromsø island, right next to the NIBIO Tromsø research station and a few kilometres away from the main UiT campus, making it an holistic, human-sized environment for plant research at the Arctic gateway.
+The Climate Laboratory mainly consists of a phytotron with experimental units, a molecular lab, and two dark rooms dedicated to state-of-the-art image-based phenotyping equipment.
+It is ideally situated on the west side of Tromsø island, right next to the NIBIO Tromsø research station and a few kilometers away from the main UiT campus (Breivika).

-The Climate Laboratory hosts a 3D multi- and 2D hyper-spectral imaging platform, augmented with thermal analysis capabilities, tailored for plant phenotyping.
-The equipment was mostly acquired via the project ABSORB – WP4: “Capacity development for imaging and characterization of Arctic biomass”, as strategic investment.
+The Climate Laboratory hosts 3D multi- and 2D hyperspectral imaging platforms, augmented with thermal analysis capabilities, tailored for plant phenotyping.
+The equipment was mostly acquired via the project ABSORB – WP4: “Capacity development for imaging and characterization of Arctic biomass”, as a strategic investment.

 The PlantEye F600 (Phenospex) is a multispectral 3D scanner designed for plants.
-A laser scanner paired with 4 colour diodes enables fast and non-destructive measurement of plant parameters such as digital biomass, height, leaf area, tissue colour, and health and stress indices.
-This relatively small-sized (in theory portable) scanner allows for taking 3D images of plants in any environmental conditions.
-The PlantEye F600 is fast and user-friendly, allowing for a relatively high throughput analysis of plant material.
-The HortControl software is used to acquire and pre-process the data, and monitor ongoing experiments.
+A laser scanner paired with 4 color diodes enables fast and non-destructive measurement of plant parameters such as digital biomass, height, leaf area, tissue color, and health and stress indices.
+The Climate Laboratory houses two PlantEye systems, namely the MicroScan and the TraitFinder.
+The former system is small, portable, and consists of a single PlantEye, while the latter supports much larger plants and combines two PlantEyes to produce enhanced 3D models via stereo vision.
+The PlantEye is fast, user-friendly, and enables relatively high-throughput analysis of plant material.
+The HortControl software is used to acquire and preprocess data and to monitor ongoing experiments.

 Finally, the integration of a thermal camera (Seek ShotPro) allows for a comprehensive understanding of plant health and physiological responses to environmental conditions.

-The Climate Laboratory has an additional working space offering basic equipment for analytical and molecular biological work, with a stunning view over the mountains of the neighbouring Kvaløya island.
+The Climate Laboratory has an additional working space offering basic equipment for analytical and molecular biological work, with a stunning view over the mountains of the neighboring island of Kvaløya.

 Additional greenhouse space for growing and maintaining stock and research plants, working areas for sample preparation, controlled freezers, and cold rooms for plant material storage are available.